HaikuTeam/docs/README.md

 ---
 description: The Haiku docs are your one stop shop for everything you need to know about Haiku.
-Learn about what Haiku is, who it's for and why you or your time might use it.
+Learn about what Haiku is, who it's for and why you or your team might use it.
 ---

 <br>